S450R1/nullcon-ctf-writeups/web/webby/README.md

 ![WhiteDukesDZ Logo](demonstration/web-webby-index.png)

-We notifce a login page, when that accessing the page source code (`CTRL + U` in your browser):
+We notice a login page, when that accessing the page source code (`CTRL + U` in your browser):

 ![WhiteDukesDZ Logo](demonstration/web-webby-source-code.png)